HOME

 AUSTRIA, 2007, on a postal card honoring the Lentos Art Museum both stamp and cancel show the twin towers of St. Ignatius Church

 The Old Cathedral in the Town Hall District of Linz, the capital of Upper Austria, was originally a Jesuit church.
-It was called St. Ignatius Church until 1909 when the new Cathedral of the Immaculate Conception was finished; since then has been known as the Old Cathedral.
-St. Ignatius Church was built between 1669 and 1678 according to drawings by the Italian architect Pietro Francesco Carlone.
+It was called St. Ignatius Church until 1909 when the new Cathedral of the Immaculate Conception was finished; since then it has been known as the Old Cathedral.
+The church was built between 1669 and 1678 according to drawings by the Italian architect Pietro Francesco Carlone.
 From the Suppression of the Jesuits in 1773 until 1785 when the Diocese of Linz was established the church remained empty.
 Ernest Johann Nepomuk Graf von Herberstein, the first bishop of the new diocese of Linz, chose the Church of St. Ignatius as his cathedral, instead of the town parish church, which had been earmarked for this purpose.
-It served as the cathedral of Linz from 1785 to 1909, when it was return to the Jesuit order.
+It served as the cathedral of Linz from 1785 to 1909, when it was return to the Jesuit Order.
 It is still the largest Baroque church in the city.
-It features "Bruckner Organ" adapted especially according to the wishes of Anton Bruckner, who was cathedral organist here from 1855 to 1868.
-More
+It features the "Bruckner Organ" adapted especially according to the wishes of Anton Bruckner, who was cathedral organist here from 1855 to 1868.

 AUSTRIA, 2008, a personalized stamp features Jakob Alt's painting of the main square of Linz (1839)